 The Corporation owns a national French-language specialty channel, YOOPA, aimed chiefly at children, with programming consisting of entertainment and "edutainment" designed to foster their development and growth.
-This channel was launched on April 1st, 2010.
-Its website is accessible at www.qub.ca/tvaplus.
+This channel was launched on April 1, 2010.
+The website for this channel is www.qub.ca/tvaplus.